-He has been a member of the Boards of Directors of the Association of Enterprises and Industries (SEV),

-S.A., IMITHEA S.A.
-(Henry Dunant Hospital Center), Piraeus Bank, Vivartia S.A., National Insurance

-Company and the Hellenic Foundation for European & Foreign Policy (ELIAMEP).
+He has been a member of the Boards of Directors of the Association of Enterprises and Industries (SEV), the Hellenic Corporate Governance Council (HCGC or "ESED") of the company TITAN Cement S.A., OTE S.A., IMITHEA S.A.
+(Henry Dunant Hospital Center), Piraeus Bank, Vivartia S.A., National Insurance Company and the Hellenic Foundation for European & Foreign Policy (ELIAMEP).